niroopkris/cse15l-lab-reports/lab1.md

 Working directory: /home/lecture1

 Our output when giving a file as an argument is the file itself (`Hello.java` in this case).
 This is not an error, and isn't really presented as such.
-There are simply no files or directories "within" the specified file argument (since files aren't directories that hold stuff), so as a result the `ls` command just lists the file itself, which is perfectly valid.
+There are simply no files or directories "within" the specified file argument (since files can't hold stuff like directories/folders do), so as a result the `ls` command just lists the file itself, which is perfectly valid.

 ## cat command